Involuntary Bankruptcy

 Involuntary Bankruptcy Limitations

 Most involuntary bankruptcies are a collaboration between several creditors.
-In fact, if the debtor has more than 12 unsecured creditors, at least three of these creditors must join the petition, and the three must have, altogether, at least $15,775 in unsecured debt outstanding from the debtor (as of April 2016).
+If the debtor has more than 12 unsecured creditors, at least three of these creditors must join the petition.
+The three must collectively have at least $18,600 in unsecured debt outstanding from the debtor (effective from April 1, 2022, through March 31, 2025).

-A solitary creditor can only file an involuntary petition if that creditor is owed at least $15,775 (as of April 2016) and if the debtor has fewer than 12 unsecured creditors total.
-The creditors' claims for debt cannot be disputed, and they cannot be contingent—that is, the amount of the debt must be known and not conditioned on some future event, such as a lawsuit judgment.
+A solitary creditor can only file an involuntary petition if owed at least $18,600 and if the debtor has fewer than 12 unsecured creditors total (effective from April 1, 2022, through March 31, 2025).
+Also, the creditors' claims for debt cannot be disputed or contingent.
+The debt amount must be known and not conditioned on some future event, such as a lawsuit judgment.

 Involuntary bankruptcies can't be filed against banks, insurance companies, not-for-profit organizations, credit unions, farmers, or family farmers.